vishalkumar9/Lets-Share/Readme.md

 ---

-- Skills I gain in this project is Expressjs, Nodejs and MongoDB.
+- Skills I gain through this project is Expressjs, Nodejs and MongoDB.
 - How Frontend and Backend communicate with each other.
 - How Backend communicate with MonogoDB.